HamzaHajeir/H4/README.md

 ### Coroutines Support
 C++ provides a method to add concurrency support to the functions, to be suspended, and resumed in other times, therefore enables the user to write asynchronous code by synchronous-like coding.

+The C++ Coroutine function saves the state of all local variables and data, and destruct them when appropriate to do.

+For raw pointers, the use should appropriately manage the lifetime of such data, and beware by the data isn't freed between the coroutine suspension and resumption, and if that data was provided by a 3rd-party library, he should make sure to either it does not free, or to make a managed copy of it.

 H4 Supports coroutines in a way to enable writing simpler asynchronous codes, yet to enable switching synchronous codes to asynchronous using H4 easily.

 ***Requires C++20 support.***